FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 expenditure necessary to carry out the functions of the Council and the income estimated to

 accrue to the Council.
-The key objectives of the 2019 Budget are set out in the Table below:--- 12
+The key objectives of the 2019 Budget are set out in the Table below:
+---
+12

 **Outturn 2018**